-During the study conducted across 171 grids in and around the Ajmer region of Rajasthan, the Indian Pitta (Pitta brachyura) was recorded in only three grids, indicating a patchy and localized presence within the landscape.
+During the study conducted across 171 grids in and around the Ajmer region of Rajasthan, the Indian Pitta was recorded in only three grids, indicating a patchy and localized presence within the landscape.
 Observations spanned both 2024 and 2025, with evidence ranging from vocalizations to confirmed breeding activity.

 The first record was made in the valley region of the Aravalli hills at coordinates 26°29'25.9"N, 74°38'34.4"E, where a Indian Pitta was detected through its distinctive call in 2024.
 A single sub-adult individual was later photographed in 2025.
 No nesting activity was observed at this site, and the bird was solitary throughout the observation period.